MCT-master/mct-master.github.io/_posts/2018-11-14-MCT-Heroes.md

 Related work/accomplishment:
 Øystein is known for his installations and objects, often with the use of sound and light.
 The work is about exposing and investigating structures in a given material.
 Øystein are currently having an arts exhibition called “Mains Hum” at “Kunstnernes Hus” in Oslo.
-At the exhibition you can sit down on chairs from Oslo Catehdal, listen to the sound (through headphone) and feel the vibration (through a BassPump vibration element) of the “Mains Hum”, which consists of a mix of the sound of the church's power line hum and the organ composition based on this hum.
+At the exhibition you can sit down on chairs from Oslo Catehdral, listen to the sound (through headphone) and feel the vibration (through a BassPump vibration element) of the “Mains Hum”, which consists of a mix of the sound of the church's power line hum and the organ composition based on this hum.